cgordon/customs/readme.txt

 will install new artwork for the weapons (18 masterwork weapons, 4 of each at +1 enchantment, 4 of each at +2 enchantment, so 162 total weapons).

+## Remove or relocate Ashideena

+This optional, but recommended, component will either remove Ashideena from the game, or relocate it to a more suitable place later in the game.
+Bassilus will have a War Hammer +1 instead of Ashideena in either case.

-## Remove or relocate Ashideena and Varscona
+## Remove or relocate Varscona

-This is an optional component to remove or relocate Ashideena and Varscona to later in the game.
-It is already a little over-balanced to have two elemental weapons that early in the game, so adding a third may be seen as going too far.
-This gives the player the option to remove the existing elemental weapons entirely, so their new weapon reigns supreme, or to relocate the weapons into Baldur's Gate, so they appear at a more appropriate time in the development of the character.
+The same as the previous component, but for Varscona.
+This was kept separate so players can choose to retain one or the other of the existing elemental damage weapons alongside the custom item that can be created with this mod.

 # Acknowledgements